Eurobar vs Krowne – Shocking News!

 ILLUSTRATION OF SUPERIOR MAINTENANCE WITH KROWNE METAL'S KMB MODULAR BAR DIE

 FIGURE 10.
-SUPERIOR SERVICEABILITY WITH KROWNE METAL'S KMB
+SUPERIOR SERVICEABILITY WITH KROWNE'S KMB

 ILLUSTRATION OF GENEROUS VENT AND PLUMBING CHASES WITH KROWNE METAL'S KMB MODULAR BAR DIE